pdbarma/pdbarma/README.md

 Research Interests: Machine Learning
-I would like to create a self concious NPC within the AI world/A game
+I would like to create something new

 <h5 align="left">Languages & Tools</h5>